getsentry/sentry-docs/src/collections/_documentation/workflow/integrations/gitlab.md

         [{% asset gitlab/link-issue-by-name.png alt="pop-up modal to search issue name" %}]({% asset gitlab/link-issue-by-name.png @path %})

-1. To unlink an issue, click on the **X** next to its name under Linked Issues
+1. To unlink an issue, click on the **X** next to its name under Linked Issues.

     [{% asset gitlab/unlink-issue.png alt="GitLab logo and project next to an X icon" %}]({% asset gitlab/unlink-issue.png @path %})